voyagermesh/voyager/docs/guides/certificate/http/overview.md

     voyager-test-ingress   10.39.243.239   104.198.234.66   80:32266/TCP,443:31282/TCP   19m
     ```

-5. Now wait a bit for DNs to propagate.
+5. Now wait a bit for DNS to propagate.
 Run the following command to confirm DNS propagation.

     ```console
     $ dig +short kiteci.com